Bay City Wolves: 1919 to 1925: Michigan-Ontario League

+(1925) Baseball Hall of Fame member Kiki Cuyler, Pittsburgh Pirates.
+Cuyler played for Bay City in his first two professional seasons.

 In their second season of Michigan-Ontario League play, the 1920 Bay City Wolves ended the season in sixth place in the eight-team league.
 With a 51–69 record, Bay City ended the season 36.0 games behind the first place London Tecumsehs as Cal Wenger returned as manager.
 At age 20, Baseball Hall of Fame member Kiki Cuyler played for Bay City in 1920, hitting .258 in his first professional season.

 The Wolves placed third in the Michigan-Ontario League overall standings 1921 and won the first-half title in a split season schedule.
 Bay City ended the season with an overall record of 65–53 record, finishing 7.0 games behind London.
 Punch Knoll began a successful four season tenure as the Bay City manager.
 In the playoff London defeated Bay City 4 games to 2.
 Pitcher Cy Boothby of Bay City led the Michigan-Ontario League with 21 wins.
 Kiki Cuyler continued play with Bay City in 1921.
 Cuyler hit .317 in 116 games before making his major league debut with the Pittsburgh Pirates during the 1921 season.
 In September, Pittsburgh purchased his contract from Bay City for $2,500.
 Cuyler was also pursued by the Detroit Tigers and their manager Ty Cobb.

 The 1922 Michigan-Ontario League season saw Bay City end the season fourth place.
 The Wolves finished with an overall record of 69–62, ending 14.0 games behind the first place Hamilton Tigers.
 Punch Knoll returned as Bay City manager.
 Hamilton defeated Saginaw for the championship in the league playoff.
 Saraphin Good, a Bay City pitcher led the league with 19 wins and a 19–4 record.